 Program Location:Albuquerque, New Mexico

-Health care is one of the fastest growing fields in the country and USF’s Physician Assistant program in Albuquerque will jettison you into one of the fastest growing professions in the health care field.
+USF’s Physician Assistant program in Albuquerque will launch you into one of the fastest growing professions in healthcare.
 With a looming shortage of primary care physicians, now is the time to live your dream of helping others—as a physician assistant.

 Physician assistants (P.A.s) are often the first health care provider to examine patients.
 As part of their comprehensive responsibilities physician assistants provide patients with services ranging from primary care medicine to specialized surgical care.